-In the continual search for something green to add to our meals, this is a great quick and easy recipe that makes canned green beans delicious.
+In the continual search for something green to add to our meals, Last Minute Green Beans is a great quick and easy recipe that makes canned green beans delicious.
 I say this with

 P.S.
 I really don’t fret over whether or not I have something green on every supper table.
 One of my favorite meal combinations includes sides of creamed corn, mashed potatoes, macaroni and cheese, and rolls!
-But we try to toss some green in there for good measure to keep all of our home economics teachers from rolling over in their graves.
+But we try to toss some green in there (like these Last Minute Green Beans ) for good measure to keep all of our home economics teachers from rolling over in their graves.
 I have a home economics degree, so it’s my duty 🙂

 But now onto a glimpse into my life today…

 ~Takes a deep breath and exhales~

 Life is so incredibly full when you have a family.
 Full and busy.
 I enjoy it, though.
 Of course, we get pulled this way and that, which gets tiring at times, but it’s a fun little race we run to make it all work and we’re grateful for the two kids we have that give us a reason to run it.